PDX-ORG/pdx-mobile/docs/error-handling.md

 ## UseCase

-UseCases should return either `GenericError` or some custom sealed class inhereting ErrorType and Throwable.
+UseCases should return either `GenericError` or some custom sealed class inheriting ErrorType and Throwable.

 ## Logging